SPA 503 - Critical Cultural Theories

-GLB/Children’s and Adolescent Literature in Spanish - Three semester hours A comparative, analytical and theoretical approach of canonical children’s and adolescent literature (Little Red Riding Hood, Cinderella, Sleeping Beauty and others) and the Spanish versions of these works and its presentation in the classroom.
+A comparative, analytical and theoretical approach of folk and fairy tales (Little Red Riding Hood, Cinderella, Sleeping Beauty and others) and the Spanish versions of these works and its presentation in the classroom.

-SPA 516 - GLB/Boom/Post-Boom Latin American Literature and Film
+SPA 516 - Boom/Post-Boom Latin American Literature and Film

 A study of Latin American Literary Boom and Post-Boom as represented in narrative discourse (written and cinematic) from a global perspective.
 The class intersects these and other artistic movements in dialog with various narratives and cultures from around the world.
 May be repeated for credit when the emphasis changes.